mmattel/EET-Solmate/README.md

 ## MQTT Monitoring

-See the linked [description](./docs/monitor-mqtt.md) description for more details.
+See the linked [description](./docs/monitor-mqtt.md) documentation for more details.

 ## Additional Home Assistant Info

-See the linked [description](./docs/additional-ha-info.md) description for more details.
+See the linked [description](./docs/additional-ha-info.md) documentation for more details.

 ## Known Routes